MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 ## Broken trust between computers and domain

 > ![NOTE]
-> This suspicious activity was deprecated and only appears in ATP versions prior to 1.9.
+> This suspicious activity was deprecated and only appears in Azure ATP versions prior to 1.9.

 **Description**